momtr/web-scraping/README.md

 ```

 Configuration: Open the config.js file and specify:
-- the url of the website you want to save
+- *page_url* - the url of the website you want to save
-- the name of the file
+- *name* - the name of the file
+- *cron* - when the cron job is executed (see https://www.npmjs.com/package/node-cron)
 ```
 let config = {
     page_url: 'YOUR_PAGE_URL',